dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/usage_instructions.md

 python main.py -gravity
 ```

-Make sure you execute the command from the directory `/software/python/` otherwise you have to specify the path to `main.py` as well.
-If you want to autosave all data from the experiment use the optional flag `-save` together with the flag required for the controller.
+Make sure you execute the command from the directory `/software/python/examples_real_system` otherwise you have to specify the path to `main.py` as well.
+If you want to autosave all data from your experiment use the optional flag `-save` together with the flag required for the controller.

 To get an overview of all possible arguments display help documentation via